 Neoen is a specialist, independent power producer with a long-term vision to produce renewable, competitively-priced energy sustainably and on a large scale.
-Our total capacity in operation and under construction globally is currently over 5.6GW and we are targeting 10 GW by the end of 2025.
-Neoen is Australia's leading renewable energy producer with over 2.5 GW of wind, solar and battery storage projects in operation or under construction.
+Our total capacity in operation and under construction globally is currently over 8.4 GW and we are targeting 10 GW by the end of 2025.
+Neoen is Australia's leading renewable energy producer with over 4.3 GW of wind, solar and battery storage projects in operation or under construction.

-Necen is the owner of the proposed Culcairn Solar Farm (CSF), a 350MWac solar energy facility to be developed on leased farming land near Culcairn, in New South Wales.
+Neoen is the owner of the Culcairn Solar Farm (CSF), a 350MWac solar energy facility to be developed on leased farming land near Culcairn, in New South Wales.
 It is on the Traditional country of the Wiradjuri people.
 First proposed in 2018, the Project received Development Approval in 2021.
-The Project is currently in the post-approval phase with construction anticipated to commence early 2024.
+The Project is currently in the construction phase with works started in March 2024.